GarthSnyder/PromiseKit/Documents/GettingStarted.md

 > *Note*: PromiseKit has perhaps capriciously switched between the names `always` and `ensure` for this function several times in the past.
 Sorry about this.
 We suck.

-You can also use `finally` as an `ensure` that terminates the promise chain and does not return a value:
+After a `catch` handler, you can use `finally` as an `ensure` that terminates the promise chain and does not return a value:

 ```
 spinner(visible: true)